How does this medication work? What will it do for me?

 Diabetes: Chlorthalidone may make it more difficult for people with diabetes to control their blood sugar.
 The signs of low blood sugar may not be as noticeable when taking atenolol.
 Dose adjustment of diabetes medications, including insulin, may be required.
 If you have diabetes and take insulin or other medications that work by affecting the sugar in the blood, you should monitor your blood sugar carefully while taking this medication.

 Drowsiness/reduced alertness: Dizziness or fatigue may occur when starting treatment with this medication.
 This may impair your ability to drive or operate machinery.
-Exercise caution with these activities until you find out whether the medication affects you in this way.
+Avoid these activities until you determine how this medication affects you.

-Fluid and electrolyte balance: The levels of electrolytes such as potassium, sodium, magnesium, and chloride can be reduced by the use of chlorthalidone.
-The doctor will periodically check to see whether these are in balance.
+Fluid and electrolyte balance: The levels of electrolytes in the blood, such as potassium, sodium, magnesium, and chloride can be reduced by the use of chlorthalidone.
+If you experience symptoms of fluid and electrolyte imbalance such as muscle pains or cramps; dry mouth; numb hands, feet, or lips; or racing heartbeat, contact your doctor as soon as possible.
+Your doctor will do blood tests regularly to monitor the levels of these electrolytes in your blood while you are taking this medication.
 A potassium supplement may be necessary when taking this medication.

-History of heart failure: If you have a history of heart failure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+History of heart failure: Beta-blockers, such as atenolol, can worsen existing heart failure.
+It is important to take atenolol - chlorthalidone exactly as prescribed by your doctor to decrease the chance of this happening.
+If you have a history of heart failure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Surgery: If you are scheduled for surgery, inform all doctors involved in your care that you are taking a medication that contains atenolol.

-Systemic lupus erythematosus: People with systemic lupus erythematosus should be monitored by their doctor while taking chlorthalidone as it may worsen this condition.
+Systemic lupus erythematosus (SLE or lupus): People with systemic lupus erythematosus should be monitored by their doctor while taking chlorthalidone, as it may worsen this condition.

 Children: The safety and effectiveness of using this medication have not been established for children.
 It is not recommended for use by children.